Places to Visit

 Perth is Scotland’s first Cittaslow town, with a really good selection of places to eat and buy food.
 There is a farmers’ market on the first Saturday of every month full of the best local produce.

 Perth also has a concert hall, a museum, 2 art galleries, a theatre, an ice rink and leisure pool, which is always popular with our visitors.
-The Black Watch Museum has recently reopened and is well worth a visit, and Scone Palace is just outside the city.
+The Black Watch Museum has won many awards and is well worth a visit, and the historic Scone Palace is just outside the city.

 Crieff has some smaller shops for browsing and Paperweight Factory, as well as the award winning Famous Grouse Experience nearby.
 For something different, the ancient Innerpeffery Library is fascinating.